 Systemic palliative treatment

-The standard pathway for post (surgery) radical proctectomy cancer treatment is a well trodden and proven treatment plan.
-Surgery confirms (or denies) advanced metastatic cancer.
-Confirmed.
+The standard pathway for post (surgery) radical prosectomy cancer treatment is a well trodden and proven treatment plan.
+Surgery then post surgery biopsy confirms (or denies) advanced metastatic cancer.

-Standard prostate cancer Radiotherapy treats the complete pelvis, the pelvic bed and all localised surrounding areas.
-If the cancer has spread to anywhere within, good.
+Standard prostate cancer Radiotherapy treats the complete pelvis, the pelvic bed and all localised, surrounding, areas.
+If cancer has spread to anywhere within, good.
 If it has not then bad.
-Nada.
-Zero.
-Nothing has changed other than permanent radioactive collateral damage to the bowel, bladder and other surrounding nerves, tissues and organs.
-A was told there is a fifty percent chance of a successful outcome.
+Nothing else has changed other than permanent radioactive collateral damage to the bowel, bladder and other surrounding nerves, tissues and organs.
+I was told there is a fifty percent chance of a successful outcome.

 There are other types of radiotherapy.
 High intensity focused radiotherapy.
 This treatment will ‘focus’ on an infected area only.
 No (less) collateral damage.
 Systemic radiotherapy is completed over a period of 6-7 weeks with a further 2 weeks follow up.
 8 weeks 5 days per week in a hospital (out patient) with a 50-50 chance of success.
 Focused (SABR) radiotherapy is completed in one single week, 3 days (sessions), out patient.
 No follow up.
 No brainer?